Sparklers burning against a night sky.

 Celebrate Independence Day free from injury with these fireworks safety tips.

-So while the easiest way to avoid injury is to leave the pyrotechnics to the professionals, we know the Fourth of July wouldn't be the same for some people without hosting their own party and display.
+While the easiest way to avoid injury is to leave the fireworks to the professionals, we know that for some people, The Fourth of July wouldn’t be the same without hosting their own party and display.
 Follow these fireworks safety tips to help you and your family enjoy the holiday injury-free.

 • Children should be supervised at all times around fireworks, sparklers or firecrackers.
-They get extremely hot and can cause serious burns.
-If your kiddos play with them anyway, make sure they use them outside and away from their face, clothing and hair — under VERY close supervision.
+If your children play with them anyway, ensure they use them outside and away from their face, clothing and hair — under very close supervision.

 • Do not make your own fireworks.